Cyber-Mint/wg-vpn/docs/vbox_guide.md

-## Setting up VM on Ubuntu
+# Virtual Box Guide

-To properly configure virtualBox on Ubuntu, you will need to:
+To properly configure Virtual Box on Ubuntu, you will need to:
+- Download & install Virtual Box & Virtual Box Extensions

-- Install the latest Ubuntu server `.iso` file
+- DOwnload & install the latest Ubuntu server `.iso` file
 - Add the aptitude package
 - Add the repo's gpg keys to your trusted gpg keys folder
 - Add a bridge network Adaptor for communicating to your VM via ssh

 > **Note**: [here](https://ubuntu.com/download/server) is where to download the latest Ubuntu live server `.iso` file

----

-### Installing VirtualBox
+## Installing VirtualBox

 <br>

-**Step 1: Update your system**
+### Preparing your system

 We always recommend you run latest stable versions of your installed packages.
 If you don’t want to upgrade any package, just update APT package index and skip the upgrade.